Wallet Logo

 On the Google Play Store, there are many apps that have Bitcoin in their name or description but don’t allow the user to use Bitcoin or they don’t look like Bitcoin wallets but turn out to be.
 We run our tests and document our findings.

-Passed 9 of 10 tests
+Passed all 10 tests

 We answered the following questions in this order: